Best Stock Screeners

 Free; Pro from $14.95/month

 TradingView combines the best charting platform in the industry with a powerful built-in stock screener.
-You can screen for stocks and immediately pull up world-class charts without leaving the platform.
-The screener supports custom filters, technical indicators, and even Pine Script-based screening criteria.
-The social community adds another layer where traders share screens and strategies.
+You can screen for stocks and immediately pull up world-class charts without leaving the platform, and the screener supports custom filters, technical indicators, and even Pine Script-based screening criteria for investors who want to code their own logic.
+The active social community adds another layer where traders share screens and strategies, and coverage extends across stocks, forex, crypto, and futures globally rather than being US-stock-only.
+A free tier gets you started, with Pro pricing from $14.95/month unlocking more indicators and alerts.
+The tradeoff is focus: the free plan limits the number of indicators and alerts you can run simultaneously, and the screener itself can feel secondary to TradingView's core charting strength, so screening-first users may find dedicated fundamental screeners like Stock Analysis or Finviz a better primary tool.

 Pros